We are recruiting talented individuals passionate about ecological research!

 The point of getting a PhD is to move beyond a traditional academic definition of "smart".
 To move beyond the ability to do well regurgitating information and doing well on tests.
 Ultimately, the goal is to move beyond consuming knowledge and into producing it.

 This can be a hard adjustment.
 It means that the traditional definition of "smart" doesn't matter much.
 What does matter?
-Attributes such as how determined, conscientious, open-minded, curious, passionate, welcoming, friendly, and collaborate you are become far more important.
-The 'dumbest' person in any PhD program is MORE than smart enough to have a world-class scientific career with these traits.
+Attributes such as how determined, conscientious, open-minded, curious, passionate, welcoming, friendly, and collaborative you are become far more important.
+With these traits, everyone in a PhD program is MORE than smart enough to have a world-class scientific career!

 Lab expectations

 Be part of the team.
-I value teamwork and collaboration and I expect my students to be engaged and active members of the lab.
-This includes taking part in lab meetings, helping other lab members with analysis or field work, participating in lab extracurricular activities, assisting me with project management and logistics, valuing and respecting the time and skills of other lab members, and generally working to be an integral and important member of the lab.
+While independence is valued, so is teamwork and collaboration.
+I expect members of my lab group to be engaged and active teammates.
+This includes taking part in lab meetings, helping other lab members with analysis or field work, participating in lab activities, assisting me with project management and logistics, valuing and respecting the time, skills, and attributes of other lab members, and generally working to be an integral, collaborative, and collegial member of the lab.

 Apply for funding when appropriate.
 I do my best to find funding for research.
 This includes supporting each student with summer salary and providing support for Research Assistantships (RAs) when possible.
 At the same time, I expect my students to be on the lookout for any funding opportunities relevant to their research, whether it’s applying to a fellowship to get them through their final year, or applying for funds to offset costs for attending conferences.

 Be creative, take risks, have fun.
 Graduate school and post-doctoral positions are both wonderful times in a career.
 I will do my best to create an interesting, inclusive, supportive, and fun work environment.
-I hope this is an environment that will allow for students to feel comfortable being creative and taking risks in order to develop more fully as scientists and people.
+I hope this is an environment that will allow for students and early career lab mates to feel comfortable being creative and taking risks in order to develop more fully as scientists and people.
 I also hope that we can enjoy spending some non-work time together!

 Adapted from an expectations list first articulated by Chris Buddle.